Our school's motto is "Achieving Success Together". We therefore:

 As a school we have a huge responsibility to ensure that children of all backgrounds and races recognise the existence of intolerance.
 The curriculum we deliver and class discussions we have carefully attempt to do this at an age appropriate level.
 We are constantly evolving our curriculum as we better understand how to celebrate diversity.
 We aim to educate children so that they are able to make the small adjustments to their own actions which will erode, and ultimately remove, both negative thoughts and actions against others.
 We do not tolerate any form of negative behaviour towards others.
 We see that as a school we have a duty to lead on matters such as intolerance and we should not sit quietly.

 Recently all Copleston and CGET staff attended a webinar led by Professor of Education, Professor Gill Crozier, from the University of Roehampton entitled ‘An Introduction to Institutional Racism in Education’.
-Please copy and paste this link into your web browser if you wish to watch this insightful presentation: https://www.raedwaldtrust.com/blog/an-introduction-to-institutional-racism-in-education/?cn-reloaded=1
+Please click this link into your web browser if you wish to watch this insightful presentation: An Introduction to Racism

 However, we cannot do this alone.
 All teachers know that before you can support a child to understand something you have to understand it yourself.
 We need parents and carers to talk about diversity with their children.
 Below are a series of links and suggested reading that can be used to prompt these discussions at home.
 They are an excellent starting point to recognise the unidentified and unconscious biases many may have.
 During this unusual time the majority of you may have more opportunity than ever to talk to your children.
 Recent events in the news can be turned into a positive if it becomes the catalyst for an honest and open conversation with your children.
 It may be uncomfortable and they will have questions.
 You don’t need to have all the answers, but opening the dialogue is something we can all do.